 Cons:

-Not ideal for: Players with wide feet or those needing maximum cushioning for long hours
+Not ideal for: Players with wider feet or those seeking a more cushioned or versatile shoe for multi-sport use.

 • Origin:Imported